TheBraveChicken4/ITSC-Self-Driving/Lab0/README.md

 # Important
 - Any subsequent attempt to run your docker container after having turned it off should use the command `dokcer exec -it name bash` In our case name would be `lab0_container`
+- You will also need to make sure that you have
+    1. Docker desktop running and click the arrow to activate your container
+    2. Make sure you have correctly launched either XQuartz or XLaunch to be able to have popout windows

 Follow this tutorial https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088: